karthikasasanka/fastapi-tortoise-orm-postgresql/README.md

 docker-compose up -d --build
 ```

-Notes service can be accessed at `http://localhost:5000/`
+Notes app can be accessed at `http://localhost:5000/`